ismo-karkkainen/fileio/README.md

 to write image-like data from JSON arrays into images.
 Programs to write a 3D model in GLB, glTF and COLLADA format.
 Other related tools.

+The YAML in code blocks are I/O specifications for specificjson, extracted using edicta.
+See repositories parallel to this one.

 ## readimage

 Reads image file from given file and outputs as JSON array to standard output.